SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Editing subtenants and subscribing to applications

-To edit subtenants, click on the desired subtenant or click **Edit** in the context menu accessible through the 3-dot icon.
+To edit subtenants, click on the desired subtenant or click **Edit** in the context menu accessible through the menu icon.

 In the "Properties" tab, all fields are editable except of the ID and the administrator's username.
 For details on the fields refer to the previous section.